I Know What You Did Last Summer (novel): Reception

 A movie tie-in edition of the novel released by Pocket Books in October 1997 sold 517,000 copies by November 1998.
-It was listed by Publishers Weekly as the top selling children's fiction book for the months of October, November and December 1997.
+It was listed by Publishers Weekly as the top-selling children's fiction book for October, November and December 1997.
 A 1999 paperback edition published by Dell was selected as a 2005 Popular Paperback for Young Adults by the American Library Association.

 A reviewer from Kirkus Reviews felt that Barry and Helen "are so vacuous that one hardly cares whether they get murdered or not".
-They stated that, despite this, the "madman murderer is cleverly concealed among a bevy of red herrings, and, as he zeroes in for his revenge, this turns into a high velocity chiller with a double identity twist".
-Jennifer Moody writes in The Times Literary Supplement that "the mystery of who is responsible for the letters, the threats and the violence, is handled with skill and panache".
+They stated that, despite this, the "madman murderer is cleverly concealed among a bevy of red herrings, and, as he zeroes in for his revenge, this turns into a high-velocity chiller with a double identity twist".
+Jennifer Moody writes in The Times Literary Supplement that "the mystery of who is responsible for the letters, the threats, and the violence, is handled with skill and panache".
 She added that Duncan "makes illuminating contrasts between the relationships of Julie and Ray on the one hand and Helen and Barry on the other".
 Complete Review's M. A. Orthofer gave the story a B− rating, stating that the story was a "reasonably suspenseful guilt-ridden thriller", but that "the writing (and some of the plotting) is very, very basic".

+Franchise

 Film adaptation

-The novel was adapted into a 1997 film of the same name directed by Jim Gillespie and starring Jennifer Love Hewitt as Julie, Sarah Michelle Gellar as Helen, Ryan Phillipe as Barry, and Freddie Prinze Jr. as Ray.
-Although the film retained the same premise of the novel, the story was re-envisioned as a slasher film, with the four friends being hunted by a hook-wielding killer.
-In addition to featuring the deaths of several characters, unlike the novel, the film depicts the friends as accidentally running over a fisherman, who secretly survives the hit-and-run and is ultimately revealed as the killer.
-Duncan was critical of the adaptation, stating in a 2002 interview she was "appalled" that her story was turned into a slasher film.
-The film was met with mixed reviews, but was a commercial success and spawned a film series consisting of a direct sequel in 1998, and a third film in 2006.
+The novel was adapted into a 1997 film of the same name directed by Jim Gillespie and starring Jennifer Love Hewitt as Julie, Sarah Michelle Gellar as Helen, Ryan Phillippe as Barry, and Freddie Prinze Jr. as Ray.
+Although it retained the same premise of the novel, the story was re-envisioned as a slasher film, with the four friends being hunted by a hook-wielding killer.
+The film further deviates from the novel by having the friends accidentally run over a fisherman, who secretly survives and is revealed as the killer, and featuring the deaths of several characters.
+Duncan was critical of the adaptation, stating in a 2002 interview she was "appalled" her story was turned into a slasher film.

+The film was met with mixed reviews, but was a commercial success and spawned a film series consisting of a direct sequel in 1998, a standalone third film in 2006, and a legacy sequel to the first two films in 2025.

 Television series

-A television series based on the novel was created by Sara Goodman for Amazon Prime Video in 2021.

-The series was cancelled by Amazon Prime in 2022.